fbgallet/roam-extension-speech-to-roam/README.md

 - Translate (in English): `E`
 - Speak to ChatGPT: `C`

-**Commands** (in command panel)
+**Commands** (in command palette - I recommand to set up hotkeys for them)

-- Toggle on/off Icon (in the left sidebar or in the topbar, depending on your choice in the settings)
+- Start/Pause record your vocal note
-- Record your Voice for transcription
+- Transcribe your vocal note
+- Transcribe & send as prompt for GPT assistant
+- Toggle the visibility of the main button (if hidden, the controls will only appear during the recording, which will necessarily be initiated by the above command)

-⚠️ _Currently, this extension doesn't work on either the MacOS desktop app or the Android app, but it works on browsers (desktop and mobile) and on Windows desktop app._
+⚠️ _Currently, this extension doesn't work on either the MacOS desktop app or the Mobile app, but it works on browsers (desktop and mobile) and on Windows desktop app._

 ### To be done right after installation